Restless Pursuits

 Night View of Cartagena - Airbnb part of the Cartagena cost

-View of Cartagena from our Airbnb
+View of Cartagena from our Airbnb, not bad huh?

 Total: $3,491